oktadev/draft-enterprise-cross-app-authz/README.md

 &client_assertion=eyJhbGciOiJSUzI1NiIsImtpZCI6IjIyIn0.
 ```

+#### Processing Rules

 The IdP validates the subject token, and checks that the audience of the subject token matches the `client_id` of the client authentication of the request.

 The IdP evaluates administrator-defined policy for the token exchange request and determines if the application (client) should be granted access to act on behalf of the subject for the target audience & scopes.

 IdP may also introspect the authentication context described in the SSO assertion to determine if step-up authentication is required.

+#### Response

-If access is granted, the IdP will return a signed Authorization Cross-Domain Code JWT
+If access is granted, the IdP will return a signed Authorization Cross-Domain Code JWT in the token exchange response defined in Section 2.2 of RFC 8693:

 ```
 HTTP/1.1 200 OK